leekchan/gtf/README.md

 Returns argument strings according to the given boolean value.

+* supported value types : boolean
-* supported value types : string
+* supported argument types : string

 **Argument:** any value for true and false